 Truth: Your Pastor is weak.
 He’s flesh.
 He’s human, frail, and doesn’t always have it all together.
 He may be faithful to God and thereby filled with the Holy Spirit, but there’s always a secret side to him.
 He will probably never mention it in a sermon or a Deacon’s meeting.
 Chances are, he won’t even tell his wife, but he endures battles.

-I’ve been a Pastor for thirteen years, and I’ve fought these battles for all of that time.
+I’ve been a Pastor since I was nineteen years old, and I’ve fought these battles for all of that time.
 I just want to advocate for your Pastor today to tell you a few things you probably weren’t aware of.

 Your Pastor Battles Loneliness